 Before the Ordinance can take effect in the County's coastal zone, it must be approved by the California Coastal Commission and incorporated into each of the County's LCPs.
-Therefore, the Ordinance will be effective in all other parts of the unincorporated areas of the County if the Board adopts the Ordinance before it is effective in said coastal zones.
-The anticipated effective date in the County's coastal zone is no sooner than one (1) to two (2) years after the Ordinance is adopted.
+Therefore, the Ordinance is effective in all other parts of the unincorporated areas of the County before it is effective in said coastal zones.
+The anticipated effective date in the County's coastal zone is no sooner than one (1) to two (2) years.

-35. When the California Coastal Commission reviews and eventually approves the proposed Ordinance, will the rules be the same or will they vary?
+36. When the California Coastal Commission reviews and eventually approves the Ordinance, will the rules be the same or will they vary?